textcreationpartnership/A02798/README.md

 ##Content Summary##

 #####Body#####

-The crie of the poore for the death of the Right Honourable Earle of Huntington To the tune of the E
+1. The crie of the poore for the death of the Right Honourable Earle of Huntington.

 #####Back#####
-The crie of the poore for the death of the Right Honourable Earle of Huntington To the tune of the E **Types of content**
+Printed at London for VVilliam Blackvvall, and are to be ſold at his shoppe nere
+Guild-Hall gate.
+15
+**Types of content**

   * There are 82 **verse** lines!